SyncfusionExamples/angular-with-asp.net-mvc/README.md

 To compile TypeScript files to the JavaScript file, the Gulp task configuration is needed.

 Right-click the sample root folder and click Add > New Item > Gulp Configuration File.
-Then name it as `gulpfile.json`.
+Then name it as `gulpfile.js`.

+If the Gulp Configuration File is not available in the list, install `NPM Task Runner`.
+And then it will be available in the list items.

-Add the following code in the `gulpfile.json` file.
+Add the following code in the `gulpfile.js` file.

 ```typescript
 /// <binding />